CS-UCR/final-project-hulk/README.md

 ### Data Cleaning

 The Twitter API collects extensive amounts of information on a single tweet.
-This includes the number of favorites, retweets, person's name, time sent, and more.
-After we json normalized our data, we discovered over 345 columns for a single tweet.
+This includes the number of favorites, retweets, person's name, time sent, and many more.
+After we json normalized our data, we discovered over 400 columns for a single tweet.
 However, most of it contained NaN.
 This is due to the tweet not containing data that met that column's requirement.
 We removed all of the columns where more than half of the values were NaN and did not apply to the tweets we gathered.
 After that, we also noticed that there were a couple of columns that did not pertain to the scope of our work, such as the number of favorites, retweets, and likes.
 This data is outside of the project's scope because livestreaming tweets only allows for seeing tweets in real time, so they will always be zero or close to zero and will not provide any useful information.

-### Data Analysis

-In this project, we tried to learn more about the statistics of tweets that mention Trump.
-From the results in our notebook, we have decided our answer on the question about "Trending Tweets About President Trump Throughout the Day": Do different types of hashtags trend throughout the day depending on real world events relating to Trump?
-The answer was simply, yes... but no.. sorta.
-To further evaluate, our data does suggest that different types of hashtags trend throughout the day and is not overly dominated by one single hashtag.
-However, we did see some similar trending hashtags throughout the day which suggests that another factor, such as real world events relating to Trump, plays a huge factor in trending tweets about Trump.
-Despite this observation, we also noticed that during a worldwide pandemic (COVID-19), the hashtag #COVID19 was only ranked 23 which was lower than #LinkinPark, which ranked 19, even though President Trump was at the center of attention for poorly managing the COVID19 outbreak.
-This happened mainly because of the fact that we gathered data on the same day LinkinPark decided to sue President Trump from using their songs in one of Trump's campaign ad.
-Overall, trending hashtags that mention Donald Trump are influenced by real world events but are also drastically changing throughout the day depending on the time.

-For the question about "Trump Tweeter Statistics": Are tweeters who mention Donald Trump in their tweets different or similar types of people?
-We believe that a vast majority of tweeters mentioning Donald Trump are somewhat similar to each other because of their public information on Twitter.
-Statistics like the tweeter's follow count tend to be towards the low end, with an exception of a couple of outliers being in the high follow count range.
-We also noted that about 99% of the people mentioning Donald Trump are not verified users.
-This only goes to show that many people who tweet about Trump are not known users around the world.
-On top of all that, we noticed a trend that many people create new Twitter accounts just to tweet at/about Donald Trump.

-This project has widened our eyes on how Twitter really works, especially about tweets that mention Donald Trump.
-Despite our discoveries, we realize that we only just scratched the surface of what Twitter statistics can say about the way mainstream media works.
-There are many more interesting questions to ask and compelling answers to find, such as the reliability of retweeted status or even the categorization of positive/negative tweets about President Donald J. Trump.
-But on that note, we are at an end to our project for CS105.
+Strings were also refined for better readability and to ease comparison between other variables.
+More in depth data cleaning in the notebook.

 ### Prerequisites